 The Board of Directors also wishes to confirm that:

-- appropriate Accounting Policies have been selected and applied in preparing the Financial Statements exhibited on pages 187 to 336. based on the latest financial reporting framework on a consistent basis, while reasonable and prudent judgements have been made so that the form and substance of transactions are properly reflected and material departures, if any, have been disclosed and explained;
+- appropriate Accounting Policies have been selected and applied in preparing the Financial Statements exhibited. based on the latest financial reporting framework on a consistent basis, while reasonable and prudent judgements have been made so that the form and substance of transactions are properly reflected and material departures, if any, have been disclosed and explained;

 - the Financial Statements for the year ended December 31, 2021, prepared and presented in this Annual Report are in agreement with the underlying books of account and are in conformity with the requirements of the following: